Brainhack-Donostia/brainhack-donostia-2020/.github/ISSUE_TEMPLATE/brainhack-project-template.md

 <!-- Guidelines

-We are very excited to meet you at the 2020 OHBM Brainhack 🎉 To submit a project, you need to be an attendee of the 2020 OHBM Brainhack.
+We are very excited to meet you at the 2020 Brainhack Donostia 🎉 To submit a project, you need to be an attendee of the 2020 Brainhack Donostia.
 We ask you to register first over here.
 Thank you!

 We have prepared a checklist to help with your project submission.
 Here is how to proceed: